CSBSJU/CSCI-130/files/labs/Lab07/Lab-I.md

    `Searching_Part3`.
 Launch the VS Express 2013 software and open the project `Searching_Part3`.

-   Update the action for `btnSeachByName` to make your program handle capitalization issues (such as the second case in Table 1) and additional spaces at the beginning and end of the input name (such as the fourth case in Table 1).
-The table below shows the new excepted output for your project to produce.
+   Update the action for `btnSearchByName` to make your program handle capitalization issues (such as the second case in Table 1) and additional spaces at the beginning and end of the input name (such as the fourth case in Table 1).
+The table below shows the new expected output for your project to produce.

    \vspace{1ex}